lukecav/async-javascript/README.md

 # async-javascript
-WordPress plugin to allow JS to be asynced or deferred to improve performance
+WordPress plugin to allow JS to be asynced or deferred to improve performance.